inastefansdottir/JavaScript-1-CA/README.md

 Or:

-Use Live Server in VS Code for live preview
+Use Live Server in VS Code for a live preview

-You can also view the liv deployed version here: https://inastefansdottir.github.io/JavaScript-1-CA
+You can also view the live deployed version here: https://inastefansdottir.github.io/JavaScript-1-CA

 ## Contributing